9 Animals Without Teeth! Toothless Animals Facts + Pictures

 Class: Reptile Diet: Omnivore

 When we talk about animals without teeth, we must not forget birds.
-Although they are animal class rather than a single animals species, they are certainly worth mentioning.
+Although they are animal class rather than a single animal species, they are certainly worth mentioning.

 The vast majority of birds are omnivores, while dozens of bird species are classified as carnivores.
 Very few are strict herbivores.
 However, regardless of the diet categorization, no bird in the world has teeth.